AvinashTiwari/Spring-Security/README.md

 default-target-url, <br/>
 authentication-failure-url<br/>

-(5)This contain Verify user is logged and show logout or sign text based on that
+(5)This contain Verify user is logged and show logout or sign text based on that<br/>

+(6) Adding Logout